Creating an Adaptable Life

 Over time, I have learned how to manage my vertigo and to compensate for my hearing loss.
-I now use a rollator (4-wheeled walker) as I transit the world.
-I organize my interactions so I can hear.
+Because I have little balance, I now use a rollator (4-wheeled walker) as I transit the world.
+That single-sided deafness is a social challenge.
+That’s why I organize my interactions so I can hear.
 I often say, “Let me get on your right side so I can hear you.”

 I have learned several facts about disruptive change: